 5. Remove excess solvent: Once the dial and hands are clean, use a soft, lint-free cloth to carefully wipe away any excess solvent and moisture.
 This will ensure a clean surface for further restoration.

-See also How to adjust the strap on a Timex watch?
+See also How to calibrate a moon phase watch?

 Remember to take your time and be gentle when cleaning the dial and hands of your watch.
 Rushing or applying too much pressure can lead to irreparable damage.